MahamudHub/Engineering-61-Final-Web-Project/README.md

 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

-And last but not least: Always write your commit messages in the present tense.
+And finally: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

 #### Correct naming convention